 Those of you who are on a budget, but still feel they can use a noise gate pedal.
 Rowin is a manufacturer that has more than eight years of experience, looking to create high quality pedals at affordable prices.
 This particular noise gate pedal delivers as promised, having the basic features that you need from a noise killer.

 There are two different modes, allowing to opt between the hard or the soft noise reduction.
-There is also a LED indicator, that will notify you whenever the effect is on.
+The Rowin LEF-319 Gate Pedal also has a LED indicator, that will notify you whenever the effect is on.
 The downside is that there is no option to use the pedal with batteries, which means that you’ll always need to provide power supply.

 If you’re looking for an inexpensive noise gate pedal, the Rowin is a pretty solid product, giving you all the basic features you can find in such a product, with the guarantee that you’re not wasting your money on inefficient stuff.